Hedge trimmers: How to buy the best hedge trimmer

 Lots of hedges

-If you have lots of hedges to cut, look for a hedge trimmer with a longer blade.
-We have Best Buy hedge trimmers with a blade length of 60cm or more, which will cut significantly more in a single sweep than one with a 45cm long blade.
+If you have lots of hedges to cut, look for a hedge trimmer with a longer cutting blade.
+We have Best Buy hedge trimmers with a blade length of up to 70cm or more, which will cut significantly more in a single sweep than one with a 45cm-long blade.

 If your hedges are too far from the nearest power source, a petrol hedge trimmer is a sensible option.
 But consider also a cordless machine – some come with a spare battery, or you could buy an extra one to extend the cutting time.